Uber vs Lyft: Comparing the Rideshare titans

-In a short span of couple of years, Uber and Lyft have emerged as two of the strongest brands among ridesharing services.
+In a short span of couple of years, these two companies have emerged as two of the strongest brands among ridesharing services.
 Crowdsourced transportation network companies (TNCs) – the formal description as per California Public Utilities Commission – are expanding rapidly and adding novel services to their business model to lure their customer base.

 So we took it upon ourselves to make a pound-for-pound comparison between the ridesharing heavyweights and decide it for ourselves, who is the top draw at the moment?

 Lyft versus Uber Establishment and Growth

 When weighing in on the Uber vs Lyft match, it is important to take a look at the two companies and evaluate their roots and growth since their inception.
 Uber and Lyft were both founded in San Francisco, California.
 In spite of similar business model which uses a smartphone app or an online platform to connect riders to drivers, their similarity and growth curve ends there.

 Founded as UberCab in 2009, it was already an established international brand by the time Lyft debuted in 2012.

 Uber has search engine giants Google Ventures and Baidu (mainland China’s biggest search engine) among its array of investors, making it a first-choice search result for ride-sharing.
 It counts the Carnegie Mellon University as a technology partner.